From Stars to Molecules: AI Guided Device-Agnostic Super-Resolution Imaging: Methods

 \subsection{Deep Learning Model}

+The central contribution of this work is not a specific trained network or a specialized architecture, but the device-agnostic modeling paradigm itself.
+This framework can be applied to any network with an arbitrary architecture, provided it has sufficient representational capacity and complexity.
+To emphasize and demonstrate this feature, we trained two distinct architectures, commonly used in deep-learning-based image reconstruction: a fully convolutional neural network, ConvNet (applied to simulated data and optical experiment), that preserves the input spatial dimensions, and a ResNet-based architecture incorporating residual connections and an inherent eightfold upsampling (applied to astronomy, aberrations, and biological samples).
+Both networks can directly process images of arbitrary size and aspect ratio without retraining.

-The DAMN model is a deep convolutional neural network comprising 35 hidden layers with 71 channels each and a final output layer with a single channel.
+The fully convolutional model comprises 35 hidden layers with 71 channels each and a final output layer with a single channel.
 Information flows through each hidden layer via trainable $7 \times 7$ filters that apply local convolutional operations, allowing the network to detect localized patterns.
-These transformations are followed by a LeakyReLU activation function with a 0.05 negative slope, which introduces a computationally efficient non-linearity without causing the dying ReLU problem~\cite{Maas2013}.
-Since we normalize the input samples to a unit sum before processing, the output layer utilizes a softmax activation function~\cite{Goodfellow2016} to preserve this condition and ensure non-negative values.
+These transformations are followed by a LeakyReLU activation function with a 0.05 negative slope, which introduces a computationally efficient nonlinearity without causing the dying ReLU problem~\cite{Maas2013}.
+Since we normalize the input samples to unit sum before processing, the output layer utilizes a softmax activation function~\cite{Goodfellow2016} to preserve this condition and ensure non-negative values.
 To prevent overfitting, each hidden layer is paired with dropout regularization at a 0.01~rate, randomly setting a fraction of input units to zero during training~\cite{Srivastava2014}.
 This regularization encourages the network to learn robust features that do not rely on any specific neurons.
-As the DAMN model consists solely of convolutional layers, it can process images of arbitrary shapes and sizes without retraining.
-Additional resolution improvement is achieved by incorporating upsampling layers into the convolutional architecture.
-These layers increase the image dimension by repeating its rows and columns.
-The modified model applied in Fig.~\ref{fig:5} and~\ref{fig:6} contains three upsampling layers that double the input dimensions, resulting in their eightfold increase.
-This architecture makes the network highly flexible and effective for image-processing applications.
+Altogether, this model contains over 8 million trainable parameters and, after initialization, takes approximately 40~ms and 250~ms to process a $100 \times 100$ px and $500 \times 500$ px image, respectively, using an NVIDIA RTX A5000 GPU, without the need for retraining between applications.